An Online Joint Optimization-Estimation Architecture for Distribution Networks: Modelling and Primary Problems Setup

 \subsubsection{Motivation for Involving SE}

 Problem~\eqref{eq:opf} is typically solved assuming that all network voltages $\{\mathbf{v}_t\}$ and set-points $\{\mathbf{u}_t\}$ of DERs are available in real-time.
 However, there is generally a lack of reliable measurements and timely communications in practical distribution networks, hindering effective implementation of conventional OPF approaches which usually assume the availability of all system states.
 Therefore, a major challenge for solving \eqref{eq:opf} lies in gathering real-time system state information such as net-loads and voltages that can be integrated into an OPF solver.
-Although the system states of a distribution network are not fully measurable in practice, the distribution network can be fully observable by a well-posed SE problem with pseudo-measurements\footnote{Due to the lack of real-time measurements and the stochasticity nature of power nodal injections in distribution system state estimation, the nodal power injections are measured by their nominal load-pattern (i.e., the real value plus zero-mean random deviations), so-called pseudo-measurement, whose information is derived from the past records of load behaviors \cite{schweppe1970power}.} for all nodal injections and a limited number of voltage measurements \cite{schweppe1970power}.
+Although the system states of a distribution network are not fully measurable in practice, the distribution network can be fully observable by a well-posed SE problem with pseudo-measurements for all nodal injections and a limited number of voltage measurements \cite{schweppe1970power}.
 Hence, we will tackle this challenge by fusing the time-varying SE problem $(\bm{\mathcal{P}_t^2})$ with the OPF problem $(\bm{\mathcal{P}_t^1})$.